Visit Cordoba, Andalucia

-Cordoba, capital of the province of Cordoba, Andalusia, Spain, was an Iberian and Roman city in ancient times where you will still find impressive architectural reminders in the old town.
+Cordoba, capital of the province of Cordoba in Andalucia, was an Iberian and Roman city in ancient times where you still find impressive architectural reminders in the old town.

-The first trace of human presence in the province of Cordoba are remains of the Neanderthal man, dating to 32.000 BC.
-In the 10th and beginning of the 11th century it has been estimated that Cordoba was one of the most populous cities of the world.
+The first trace of human presence in the province of Cordoba are remains of the Neanderthal man, dating to 32,000 BC.
+In the 10th and beginning of the 11th century it has been estimated that Cordoba was one of the most densely populated cities in the world.

 The summers in Cordoba have the highest maximum temperatures in Europe, sometimes exceeding 40ºC.

-Cordoba, has the second largest Old Town of Europe, and the largest urban area in the world declared World Heritage by UNESCO.
-Considered the most important historical buildings in the old town of Cordoba are: The Great Mosque of Cordoba, the Roman temple and the Roman bridge.
+Cordoba has the second largest Old Town in Europe, and the largest urban area in the world to be declared a UNESCO World Heritage Site.
+A few of the most important historical buildings in the old town of Cordoba are: the Great Mosque of Cordoba, the Roman temple and the Roman bridge.

-Near the mosque/cathedral you will find the Jewish quarter, which consists of many irregular streets.
-In this area you will find the Cordoba Synagogue which is a historical edifice built in 1315.
+Near the mosque/cathedral you will find the Jewish Quarter, which consists of many irregular streets.
+In this area you will find the Cordoba Synagogue which is a historical place of worship built in 1315.

-At the river "Guadalquivir", Spain's second largest river, are situated the mills of the Guadalvivir, which were used by the Muslims to grid flour.
-The Roman walls are surrounding the large Old Town of Cordoba, where you will find 3 gates: Puerta de Almodóvar, the Puerta de Sevilla and Puerta del Puente, which remain from the 13 gates the city once had.
+Down by the river "Guadalquivir" (Spain's second largest river), are found a series of mills used by the Muslims to grind flour.
+The Roman walls surround the large Old Town of Cordoba and contain three gates: the Puerta de Almodovar, Puerta de Sevilla and Puerta del Puente.
+These three are all that remain of the 13 gates the city once had.

-Parks and Gardens: Cruz Conde, Botanic garden and zoo; these three places are near each other.
-We think that Alcazar Garden, Duque de Rivas Gardens, Victoria Gardens, Juan Carlos I Park and Asomadilla Park are very interesting sites to enjoy a calm walk.
-We recommend you visit some yards with its pretty decoration and the Corredera square.
+Parks and Gardens: the Cruz Conde, Botanical Gardens and Zoo are all near each other, while the Alcazar Gardens, Duque de Rivas Gardens, Victoria Gardens, Juan Carlos I Park and Asomadilla Park are also ideal for an evening stroll.

-There is a lot more to discover in Cordoba, which makes Cordoba a city worth visiting during your stay in Andalusia.
+There's a lot more to discover in Cordoba, which makes it one of the most intriguing cities in Andalucia.

 Cordoba photo gallery